 If you’re living in a small town like I am and want to find fun things to do on a budget, you’re probably more than a little tired of the generic advice to visit museums or go to free outdoor festivals.

-While the options may be different from those found in larger cities, there is still free and cheap entertainment to be found in our communities.
+While the options may be different from those found in larger cities, there’s plenty of free and cheap entertainment to be found in smaller communities.
 We may just have to get a little more creative!
-Here are 10 free and cheap things to do in a small town:
+Here are 15 free and cheap things to do in a small town:

 1. Enjoy Downtown